frose2024/tech504_jenkins/nodejs20-sparta-test-app/app/README.md

 ## Sparta Node Sample App

+### Jenkins Merge Attempts
+Try 1 at just changing the README.

 ## Description

 This app is intended for use with the Sparta Global Devops Stream as a sample app.
 You can clone the repo and use it as is but no changes will be accepted on this branch.